The Positive Rationals

 The crucial properties of V were: it's monic; {relations} subsumes (|V:) so we can apply repeat's outputs to its members; every composite of members of (|V:) is a member of (|V:).
 We may be able to relax the last to require composites, or even just repeats, of members to be, each, subsumed by a unique member of (|V:), probably imposing, in such a case, that, given two members of (|V:), either one of them subsumes the other or their intersection is empty.
 These suffice, in any case, to express V as the binary operator

-a.k.a. (: (: reverse(V, V(a)&on;V(b)) ←a :) ←b :), further exposing the parallels with the action of the rationals - which naturally also apply themselves as `scalings' for the `addition' inferred from V.
+a.k.a. (: (: reverse(V, V(a)&on;V(b)) ←a :) ←b :), further exposing the parallels with the action of the rationals - which naturally also apply themselves as scalings for the addition inferred from V.

 When all that works, we get a V for which {(V:|(:V|))} subsumes (|V:).